hectormz/167L-materials/labs/Syllabus.md

 ## 3. Safety Requirements for Working in a Laboratory at UCLA

 There is an online training courses that must be completed outside of scheduled class time in order to be legally allowed by UCLA Environmental Health & Safety (EH&S) and HSSEAS to be physically present and work in the teaching labs.
-There are no exceptions -- ***every student must complete these requirements*** in order to continue enrollment in BE167L.
+There are no exceptions—*every student must complete these requirements* in order to continue enrollment in BE167L.

 **Required Training Courses:**

-***Before the first laboratory meeting time (Lab 0)*** please have taken the following online class and bring in your certificate to the lab.
+*Before the first laboratory meeting time (Lab 0)* please have taken the following online class and uploaded your certificate to CCLE.

 Instructions follow: